konacurrents/SemanticMarkerAPI/README.md

 > [!CAUTION]
 > The ESP devices have a small buffer for accepting JSON messages (about 500 characters) so sending these
-> JSON messages will be cut off (thus not valid JSON format) if the buffer is too big.
+> JSON messages will be cut off (thus not valid JSON format) if the message is too long.

 <details>